torao/bubmlebees/README.md

 # Bubmlebees

-Bumblebees is a lightweight protocol framework for a RPC, streaming and event sourcing designed for asynchronous and reactive-oriented applications.
+Bumblebees is a lightweight protocol framework for an RPC, message exchange, streaming and event sourcing designed for asynchronous and reactive-oriented applications.

 ## License